Skip to content

 Referee: rewrite a door's overlay anywhere (None fields stay unchanged).

-Referee commands are legal in every mode; the door may be on any level of any dungeon, not just under the party.
+Referee commands are legal in every mode, terminal modes included; the door may be on any level of any dungeon, not just under the party.

 Modes